top of page

 The running revolution book

-Long runs should be a part of ever runners training schedule due to the huge benefits you get from them both physical and mental.
+Long runs should be a part of every runner's training schedule due to the huge benefits you get from them both physical and mental.
 However, when you are just starting out with running and your goal is to try to run for longer, you may try to run further with each and every run you do.
-BUT, this is not optimal, you can burn yourself out very fast by doing this and end up exhausted and injured.
+But, this is not optimal, you can burn yourself out very fast by doing this and end up exhausted and injured.

-Most of the runs you do, you should not be pushing yourself very hard, even if you are someone who can only run for a maximum of 15 minutes, you can do 5 minute runs to recover instead.
-Otherwise, if you just try to push to run for 20 minutes everyday you are going to find yourself exhausted.
+For most of the runs you do, you should not be pushing yourself very hard, even if you are someone who can only run for a maximum of 15 minutes, you can do 5-minute runs to recover instead.
+Otherwise, if you just try to push to run for 20 minutes every day you are going to find yourself exhausted.

 You should spend most of your time running in a very easy state and not running for too long.
 Doing 1-2 long runs per week is PLENTY!!!

-There is a great saying which goes: "Rule you mind, don't allow your mind to rule you."
+There is a great saying by Eliud Kipchoge that goes: "Rule your mind, don't allow your mind to rule you."

 As with any form of training, your recovery is more important than the work/training you do.
-Without proper recovery you will never learn how to maximise your adaptations.
+Without proper recovery, you will never learn how to maximize your adaptations.

 There are many ways in which you can learn how to recover better such as;

-Having an expert help you through your training can improve your performance, reduce injuries and can help you to learn to run for longer and faster.
-There are reasonably priced options for coaching or...
+Having an expert help you through your training can improve your performance, reduce injuries, and help you learn to run for longer and faster.

 Anyway, I hope this article will help you to learn how to run for longer and also learn how to enjoy running more!